Follow-Up Tests

 Not all data have a hierarchical typology.
 For example, if you were interested in two explanatory variables, you could conduct an ISA for each of them and then combine the results.

 In one project, I was interested in indicators of overstory condition (either in the open or under tree canopy) and of grazing treatment (inside or outside livestock exclosures).
-I did an ISA of each of these, and found that some species were indicators of overstory condition, some of grazing treatment, some of a combination of the two, and some of neither:
+I did an ISA with each type of grouping, and then organized species based on their responses - some representative species are shown here:

 Outside Achillea millefolium Elymus elymoides Trifolium longipes